TheRobBrennan/explore-python/README.md

 # Welcome

-This project will explore getting started developing with [Python](https://www.python.org) as quickly as possible using [Visual Studio Code](https://code.visualstudio.com) and containers.
+This project will explore getting started developing with [Python](https://www.python.org) as quickly as possible using [Visual Studio Code](https://code.visualstudio.com).

 ## Local development